dan-da/hd-wallet-derive/README.md

 # hd-wallet-derive

-A command-line tool that derives bip32 addresses and private keys.
+A command-line tool that derives bip32 addresses and private keys for Bitcoin and Ethereum.

-Derivation reports show privkey (wif encoded), xprv, xpub, and address.
+Derivation reports show privkey (wif encoded), xprv, xpub, and addresses for Bitcoin and Ethereum .

 Input can be a xprv key, xpub key, or bip39 mnemonic string (eg 12 words) with optional password.